 - Use a quality dark chocolate baking bar, roughly chopped into chunks.
 Trust me there is a big difference in the outcome of flavor and texture when you use the very best ingredients.

-- Pour very hot melted butter onto the chopped chocolate to melt. stir with a fork until silky smooth.
+- Pour very hot melted butter or browned bitter onto the chopped chocolate to melt. stir with a fork until silky smooth.
 Add the vanilla extract and stir again.

 - Allow the chocolate butter mixture to cool room temperature before adding it to the whipped eggs and sugar.